Visit

 Self-Guided Tours.
 Pick up a brochure at both entrances.

-Guided Tours – Meet at the Main Gate on the Botanic Walk Sundays from 10 to 11:30 ish.
-Please pre-register online as groups are limited to 20 people per tour.
-Walk-ups are welcome if space is available.
+Guided Tours – Meet at the Main Gate on the Botanic Walk Fridays & Sundays from 10 to 11:30.

 Calendar of Programs and Events